capecchi/capecchi.github.io/_posts/2017-04-09-world-air-quality-map.md

 **Data Cleaning and Considerations**

 There are a few things about the data that need consideration, both to clean it and to present it in a useful and appealing way.
 First, there are entries lacking latitude/longitude information.
 These are avoided with a simple call to drop any rows containing `NaN` values.
 Second, there are numerous entries throughout the dataset that contain negative concentrations (which obviously do not reflect the actual pollutant levels).
 OpenAQ responded to my query regarding this by stating that they archive the raw data recorded by each location and do not correct for any instrument drift or periods of instrument malfunction.
 This being the case, for the purposes of this visualization I simply ignored negative values.
+The last cleaning step is a simple unit conversion, converting from 'parts-per-million' to 'µg/m³' as needed to create a uniform dataset.

 In addition to using a color scale to show the levels of concentrations, the radius of the circles is also set by the concentration value.
 This code snippet shows how this quality is set:
 ```javascript